dart-lang/language/working/macros/feature-specification.md

 As usual, it is a compile-time error if the type of any argument value (which may be a Code object) is not a subtype of the corresponding parameter type.

-It is a compile-time error if an macro class constructor invoked by a macro application has a parameter whose type is not Code, TypeAnnotation, or one of the aforementioned primitive types (or a nullable type of any of those).
+It is a compile-time error if a macro class constructor invoked by a macro application has a parameter whose type is not Code, TypeAnnotation, or one of the aforementioned primitive types (or a nullable type of any of those).